Startup business loan: how to qualify in New Zealand

 Can I get a business loan with no revenue?

-Yes, it's possible, but lenders will look more closely at your plan, projections, credit score and any security you can offer.
-Lenders will focus heavily on your business plan, financial projections, personal credit score, and any personal assets you can use as security to offset the risk of lending to a business with no track record.
+Yes, but lenders will scrutinise your application more closely.
+Without revenue history, they'll focus heavily on your business plan, financial projections, personal credit score, and any assets you can offer as security.

 Disclaimer